0xDBFB7/ceramic/documents/ceramic.md

 Like most inorganic dusts, aluminum oxide powder isn't all that good for your respiratory system.
 It's not nearly as damaging as silica, but a respirator or fume hood is recommended.
 There have also been a few studies showing some (admittedly tenuous) connection between aluminum inhalation and Alzheimer's.

-Kaolin clay powder includes fine silica; it's not nearly as safe as the suppliers of "natural clay face masks" would have you believe.

-CF reinforcement fibers have similar dangers.
+The Kaolin clay and optional CF reinforcement fibers have similar dangers.
 See @yoder2015carbon.

 It must scarcely be said that fire is almost certain while working at these temperatures.
 Don't leave anything unattended and have fire extinguishers nearby.

-If using a lost-PLA process, beware decomposition products.
+just If using a lost-PLA process, beware decomposition products.
 Perform the bakeoff and sintering steps in a well-ventilated area.

 Green bodies are wont to explode.
 This will send superheated ceramic shrapnel in all directions.